 Using tobacco in any form is very harmful to your health.
-If you smoke tobacco through a cigarette or shisha, you are at increased risk of health problems such as cancer, heart and respiratory disease.
+If you smoke tobacco through a cigarette or shisha, you are at increased risk of health problems such as:

 Find out more about the benefits of quitting smoking, and what to expect.